 The Greek philosopher Heraclitus said that “Change is the only constant in life.”
 Benjamin Franklin later said that “Nothing can be said to be certain, except death and taxes.”
-These maxims hold particularly true in business, where internal and external factors ranging from successful product launches to overseas stock market crashes that can have a huge impact on an organization’s strategy.
+These maxims hold particularly true in business, where internal and external factors ranging from successful product launches to overseas stock market crashes can have a huge impact on an organization’s strategy.

 If you’ve just finished implementing a major and possibly lengthy enterprise software deployment, that’s probably not what you want to hear.
 After potentially months of carefully configuring your system and tweaking your business processes to support the software, the thought of having to undergo further changes to accommodate new processes, initiatives or business units could make even the most seasoned project manager’s hair turn white.
 While this predicament has previously been the somewhat unavoidable due to the rigid nature of many enterprise software implementations, CIOs are increasingly looking for solutions that are designed to readily adapt to their organizations as they evolve with the changing business climate.